lkyungho/device-control-by-web/README.md

 	return temperature, humidity
 ```
 ### (2) Temperature Control Through a Web Browser
 Users can access the system through a web browser to control temperature.
-AJAX (Asynchronous JavaScript and XML), HTML (HyperText Markup Language) and CSS (Cascading Style Sheets) are used for user interaction.
+AJAX, HTML and CSS are used for user interaction.
 #### - dht22_project.htm
 There are three parts that show up on the web page; **`Current temperature`**, **`Automatic temperature control`**, and **`Manual device control`**.
 > **[Current temperature]**